 There may be gaps in some areas; please feel free to call the Reference Department (781.231.4168) before coming in.
 We will be happy to check availability.

 The Saugus Public Library’s Digital Heritage Collection presents historical photographs and print materials relating to the history of our community.
 The Saugus collection is a part of NOBLE Digital Heritage, a project of the North of Boston Library Exchange, Inc. (NOBLE) and its member libraries, a collection of resources documenting the rich social and cultural history of its member communities.
-Try it!

 The Internet Archive is a non-profit digital library.The Saugus collection includes high school and middle school yearbooks, and documents such as Lists of Persons, Annual Reports and various Town documents.
 Try it!